muratk5n/thirdwave/en/mbl/2023/week16.md

 ---

-"@Hy_Economy@mastodon.social

-Rebus, northern Germany, has ordered 52 \#hydrogen buses.
-Besides the higher range, one of the main reasons was that filling infrastructure was easier to implement than charging infrastructure - they only need 2 hydrogen stations for their fleet"

----

 Global Fleet: "China is becoming the grandmaster in hydrogen power..
 China plans to produce up to 200,000 tons of green hydrogen by 2025, produced 100% from renewable energies, and market demand to hit